Locating the Installation under Windows

 - %AMIGAFOREVERDATA%, %C64FOREVERDATA%, etc.

-The RetroPlatform variables are set from version 2009.1 and higher of the software (keeping in mind that version "7" follows "2013"). %AMIGAFOREVERROOT% was first set in Amiga Forever 6.0. %AMIGAFOREVERDATA% was first set in Amiga Forever 2005.
+The %RETROPLATFORMROOT% and %RETROPLATFORMDATA% variables are set from version 2009.1 and higher of the software. %AMIGAFOREVERROOT% was first set in Amiga Forever 6.0. %AMIGAFOREVERDATA% was first set in Amiga Forever 2005.
 Between version 6.0 and version 7.0, a "year version" format was used, i.e. versions 2005 to 2014 should be considered to fit into the 6.x range.

 System Registry Values

 The %RETROPLATFORMROOT% and %RETROPLATFORMDATA% environment variables are also respectively stored in the "Path" and "DataPath" values of the "HKEY_LOCAL_MACHINE\SOFTWARE\Cloanto\RetroPlatform" registry key.
 There is no version-specific branch.
 On 64-bit systems, keep in mind that 32-bit keys that on 32-bit systems used to be under "SOFTWARE" are one level below, under the "Wow6432Node" redirection subnode.